 The nearest railway station is Victoria, which can be accessed via bus, tube or a brisk walk.
+West Brompton station is about a 20/25 minute walk away also.

 The Royal Brompton Hospital has 222 beds and Harefield Hospital has 193 beds.
 Royal Brompton and Harefield Clinical Group employs over 3,400 members of staff with over 100 in the Pharmacy Department.